 Anyway, I digress.

-I’ve known Joberus since he was 4 years old and what a fussy eater he was.
-He didn’t like fruit, or veg, and had a real thing about tomatoes.
-Unsurprisingly, he loved ketchup, but tomato, raw or cooked, no thankyou.
-That use to line the edge of the plate.
+I’ve known Joberus since he was 4 years old and what a fussy eater he was. when I first met him.
+He didn’t like fruit, he didn’t like veg, and had a real thing about tomatoes.
+Unsurprisingly, he loved ketchup, but tomato, raw or cooked, no thank you.
+That used to line the edge of the plate.

-Yet tomato and mozarella pasta bake was, he claimed, his favourite dish whenever he came with his sister to stay with us.
+Yet tomato and mozarella pasta bake was, he claimed, his favourite dish whenever he came with his sister to stay with us.!
+Aren’t fussy eaters funny!!
+Their logic is amazing!
 He always left an edge filled plate of tomato chunks, or carefully picked out all the vegetables.
 Clearly I failed to disguise them very well… (I’ve since learnt from my mistakes for the younger brood…)

-To my total amazement, 16 years on, he’s now eating raw tomato, cooked tomato, salad, olives even, cucumber, spring onions, all sorts of fruit – strawberries, raspberries, you name it, he eats it… It may not be his favourite, but in his words “I know it’s healthy and it’s good for me!”
+To my total amazement, 16 years on, it’s like he never was this fussy eater I first met.
+He’s now eating raw tomato, cooked tomato, salad, olives even, cucumber, spring onions, all sorts of fruit – strawberries, raspberries, you name it, he eats it… It may not be his favourite, but in his words “I know it’s healthy and it’s good for me!”

 When I asked him what’s happened?
 When was the change, he replied, “Sixth Form”.
 He started eating tomato in a sandwich in the sixth form.
 He decided it was healthy, he needed to eat a balanced diet.
 (These are his words, I kid you not).